Code

 Models are designed as approximations to help us understand a specific problem or a related class of problems.
 They are not intended to be exact replicas of the real world.
-In this sense, all models are “wrong”.
-However, not all models are equally wrong, some are better suited to describing a particular problem.
-Even more some models could be better to explain some of the observations and other better for some other, for example a model that is good high temperature observations may not be so good for low temperature observations.
+In this sense, all models are “wrong.”
+However, not all models are equally wrong, some are better suited to particular aspects of a problem.
+For example, a model that is good for high-temperature observations may perform poorly for low-temperature observations.

-During a typical data analysis, it’s common to develop multiple models to fit the same data.
-These models may differ in aspects such as priors, likelihoods, the inclusion of only linear terms versus adding smooth or interaction terms, and so on.
-When faced with multiple models, a natural question arises: how should we choose between them?
+In a typical data analysis, it’s common to develop multiple models that fit the same data.
+These models may differ in aspects such as priors, likelihoods, linear versus nonlinear terms, interactions terms, etc. When several plausible models are available, a key question arises: how should we choose between them?

 Information criteria are a collection of closely related tools used to compare models in terms of goodness of fit and model complexity.
 In other words, information criteria formalize the intuition we developed at the beginning of the chapter.
 The exact way these quantities are derived has to do with a field known as Information Theory.